synapsecns/sanguine/agents/agents/executor/README.md

 ## Usage

-Run the following command to start the Executor:
+Navigate to `sanguine/agents/agents/executor/main` and run the following command to start the Executor:

 ```bash
 $ go run main.go